Posted by Kevin Vaughan on Mon, Mar 25, 2019 @ 02:54 PM

 • GIS map files are usually very large and require special processing needs.
 Be sure that you have the right hardware for the job.

 • Don’t underestimate the value of ink.
-Pigment is the best ink option for long-lasting, durable prints.
+The pigment is the best ink option for long-lasting, durable prints.

 Photo credit: Hannah Stevens, NYBG.org